THE JOURNEY FROM MAGIC, TO RELIGION AND TO SCIENCE

 LAWRENCE KRAUSS (Born 1954): A theoretical physicist and cosmologist, Krauss advocates for atheism and scientific understanding, often discussing the incompatibility of science and religious dogma.

-KATHARINE HAYHOE (Born 1972): A climate scientist, Hayhoe is an agnostic who emphasises the compatibility of science and faith, particularly in the context of environmental stewardship.
+KATHARINE HAYHOE (Born 1972): A climate scientist, Hayhoe is an agnostic who emphasises the compatibility of science and faith, particularly in environmental stewardship.

 STEVEN PINKER (Born 1954): A cognitive psychologist and linguist, Pinker approaches human nature from an agnostic perspective, often discussing the intersection of science, reason, and humanism.